“Negative publicity is better than no publicity at all” has often been said in multiple ways.

 A more apt saying would be, “Pity the player who gets played by the game.”

-The players are the extroverted entertainers who live out loud to garner fame and fortune with limited talent.
+The players are extroverted entertainers who live out loud to garner fame and fortune with limited talent.

 Imposters sell and exercise “Escapism” because they lack real value even within the entertainment industry, which should leave audiences with a ” Slice of life, ” as motivational speaker Les Brown would say.